top of page

 KPV Administration

-KPV is an oral capsule that is administered one time daily on an empty stomach.
+KPV is an oral capsule (500mcg) that is administered 1 to 2 times daily on an empty stomach.

 doctor-patient-talking.jpg